-Optomed group consists of the parent company Optomed Plc and five subsidiaries in Finland, China, the USA and Hong Kong.
-In addition, Optomed Plc has a branch in Sweden, Optomed Sweden Filial.
+Optomed group consists of the parent company Optomed Plc and four subsidiaries in Finland, China, the USA and Hong Kong.
+In addition, Optomed Plc had a branch, Optomed Sweden Filial,in Sweden, which was closed at the end of 2022.
 The parent company of the group, Optomed Plc, is responsible for, among other things, the management of the group as well as finance and accounting functions, human resources, legal affairs and corporate communication.
 The parent company is responsible for the Devices segment operations, while the Software segment operations are carried out through Optomed Software Oy.
 In addition to Finland, Optomed operates in China and the USA through its subsidiaries.
 The main responsibilities of the foreign subsidiaries are local sales and distribution channel management, product registration as well as the launching of new products, brand building, marketing, after-sales services, and repair services.

-The following table presents the subsidiaries of the company along with respective ownership shares on 31 December 2021
+The following table presents the subsidiaries of the company along with respective ownership shares on 31 December 2022.

 Subsidiaries of the company Consolidated shareholding and voting right, % Country of incorporation

-Optomed Software Oy 100.0% Finland
+Optomed Software Oy 100% Finland

-Optomed Hong Kong Ltd 100.0% Hong Kong
+Optomed Hong Kong Ltd 100 % Hong Kong

-Optomed China LimitedCo.,Ltd 100.0% China
+Optomed China Limited Co.,Ltd 100 % China

-Shanghai Optomed Medical Technology Co., Ltd 100.0% China
+Shanghai Optomed Medical Technology Co., Ltd 100 % China

-Optomed USA Inc. 100.0% United States
+Optomed USA Inc. 100 % United States